MetroidSlayer/Consistxels/README.md

 - Not every sprite sheet has even spacing or a perfect border.
 Next update will feature a way to select poses on a sprite sheet manually, allowing images to be searched no matter how they're formatted.
 Support for irregularly-sized pose boxes during border searches will also happen at some point.

 If you notice any bugs, feel free to open an issue or reach out to me on [Discord](https://discord.com/users/mattroid9313).
 Same goes for requesting new features; if you think something might be helpful, I'd love to hear it.

+## Known issues:
+- On the layer selection menu, the preview image's scrollbars behave oddly when interacted with directly.
+Just click the image and pan it and everything should be fine.
+- Not exactly a "known" issue, but I'm sure there are errors that can occur in various places if you don't input the appropriate / expected data.
+I tried to patch up as many as I could, but error prevention's not my strong suit.

 ## Tutorials
 Tutorials can be found [here](tutorials/tutorial_intro.md).